tgstation/tgstation/tools/midi2piano/README.txt

 FLOAT_PRECISION - read comment

 Additional notes:
 1. Unlike previous midi2piano, this tool optimizes sheet music to fit more in less lines.
 2. If two notes are less than 50 ms apart, they are chorded.
 BYOND works in  1/10th of a second so 50 ms is time quanta.
 4. MIDI event set_tempo is NOT supported.
 If your MIDI file uses set_tempo to change BPM significantly, consider using some other midi file.

 This tool is considered final.

-Made by EditorRUS/Delta Epsilon from Animus Station, ss13.ru Contact me in Discord if you find any major issues: DeltaEpsilon#7787
+Made by EditorRUS/Delta Epsilon from Animus Station, ss13.ru